North American hotel guests are less satisfied. Here's why – KION546

 The study analyzes hotel guest responses to more than 150 questions about their stays and looks at the performance of 101 brands across market segments from luxury to economy.

-The following brands rank highest in guest satisfaction in their respective segments.
+The following brands rank highest in guest satisfaction in their respective segments in 2022.
 Scores are on a scale of 1,000.

 Luxury: The Ritz-Carlton – 885 (top-ranked for a second consecutive year)